cancerberoSgx/magica/README.md

 ## Summary

  * JavaScript API for Node.js and Browser
- Command line interface which supports simple straightforwards translation between ImageMagick utilities command line interface (like `convert` command).
+ * Command line interface which supports simple straightforwards translation between ImageMagick utilities command line interface (like `convert` command).
  * Easy/Quick setup, no emscripten build needed.
+ * Includes ImageMagick emscripten WASM build using its own tools, and also from other parties, like [wasm-imagemagick](https://github.com/KnicKnic/WASM-ImageMagick).
- * Includes ImageMagick emscripten binaries from [wasm-imagemagick](https://github.com/KnicKnic/WASM-ImageMagick) so no build is necessary.
+ * So no build is necessary.
 Just `npm install` and you are ready to go.

 ## Install